IvoNet/ivonet-docker/robotframework-ride/README.md

-# Robotframework RIDE IDE GUI in a browser
+# Robotframework Ride IDE

 Run the Robotframework Ride IDE X app accessible in a web browser

-## Install (like Ubuntu, Synology 6.0 DSM, etc.):
+## Install

-On other platforms, you can run this docker with the following command:
+On platforms like macOS, Ubuntu Synology 6.0 DSM, etc you can start with a command like:

 ```bash
 docker run \